-In 1997 Lewis was declared one of Britain's 'Legends of Light Music' in Denis Norden's BBC Radio 2 series of that name, and in 2011 his music was featured twice in BBC Radio 2 and 3's "Light Fantastic - the Best of British Light Music" festival.
+To my surprise in 1997 I was declared one of Britain's 'Legends of Light Music' in Denis Norden's BBC Radio 2 series of that name, and in 2011 my music was featured twice in BBC Radio 2 and 3's "Light Fantastic - the Best of British Light Music" festival.

-For four years after meeting in 2007, Lewis and his wife soprano Sharon Elizabeth divided their time between England and New Zealand, and in addition to his many composing commitments in both countries, Lewis is Sharon Elizabeth’s piano accompanist in everything from operatic excerpts to very naughty cabaret!
-They have performed at arts festivals in New Zealand and the UK, with regular seasons in the Napier Art Deco Festival, Hamilton Gardens Summer Festival and Brighton Fringe Festival.
-The soprano part in Lewis’s score for the 2009 BBC TV documentary 'Napoli, City of the Damned' was written for Sharon Elizabeth, as were the vocal parts in the New Zealand commissions 'Legends of Rotorua' and 'Jazz at the Movies'.
-Together they have recorded a CD of popular songs from the 1920s/30s and cabaret songs in vintage style by Lewis from Sharon Elizabeth’s one-woman show 'Forget-Me-Not', and another of banned and risque songs of the 20s/ 30s from her show 'Forget-Me-Not Wears the Trousers'.
+I met my third wife, soprano, harper/sogwriter Sharon Elizabeth, in 2007, and from 2008 to 2012 we divided our time between England and New Zealand.
+In addition to my many composing commitments I was Sharon Elizabeth’s piano accompanist in everything from operatic excerpts to her own very naughty one-woman cabaret shows until she hung up her cabaret costumes and devoted herself to performing her own songs at the harp.
+Together we performed at arts festivals in New Zealand and the UK, with regular seasons in the Napier Art Deco Festival, Hamilton Gardens Summer Festival and Brighton Fringe Festival.
+The soprano part in my score for the 2009 BBC TV documentary 'Napoli, City of the Damned' was written for Sharon, as were the vocal parts in the NZ commssions 'Legends of Rotorua' and 'Jazz at the Movies' in the 2010 NZ National Jazz Festival.

-Paul Lewis also enjoys giving his anecdotal 'Memoirs of a Media Composer' talks.
-He has informed and entertained music colleges and universities in America, France and New Zealand and is a regular speaker for the Women's Institute in the south of England!
+A favourite pastime of mine is presenting my anecdotal 'Memoirs of a Media Composer' talks.
+I have informed and entertained music colleges and universities in America, France and New Zealand and am a regular speaker for the Women's Institute and many other English societies.
+See TALKS page.